UlyssesZh/UlyssesZh.github.io/_posts/2022-11-11-holder-inequality.md

 The equality holds iff $\vec x$ is congruent (Case 1).

-By all 4 cases, the original proposition is proved. $\square$
+By all 4 cases, the original proposition is proved. {% qed %}

 **Corollary** (HM-GM-AM-QM inequalities).